4 - Velocity BasicsΒΆ

 plot_point_velocities(time, vel_x, vel_y, rlons, rlats)

-Plotting past velocities at present day¶
+Plotting past velocities at present dayΒΆ

 Normally we plot the velocities at the reconstructed point locations (as above).
 However we can plot velocities at the initial point locations (present day locations in our case).
 This is sometimes called the plate reference frame.

-object.
+To do this we ask gpts.plate_velocity() to also return the indices of the reconstructed points (using the return_point_indices argument).
+These are indices into the initial points passed into the gpts object.
 Then we can index into the initial points and plot at those locations (present day locations in our case).

 NOTE: These velocities still represent velocities at the reconstruction time, not velocities at present day.
 This also means the velocity directions are not un-rotated back to present day (only the point locations are essentially un-rotated back to present day, because we're plotting the initial locations).
 So it might be confusing to plot velocity arrows.
 Instead we just map velocity magnitude using a colour scale.